sjentsch/lsjDocs/Ch11/Ch11_tTest_03.rst

 Not surprisingly, you can run an independent samples *t*-test easily in jamovi.
 The outcome variable for our test is the student ``grade``, and the groups are defined in terms of the ``tutor`` for each class.
-So you probably won’t be too surprised that all you have to do in jamovi is go to the relevant analysis (``Analyses`` → ``T-Tests`` → ``Independent Samples T-Test``) and move the ``grade`` variable across to the ``Dependent Variables`` box, and the ``tutor`` variable across into
+So you probably will not be too surprised that all you have to do in jamovi is go to the relevant analysis (``Analyses`` → ``T-Tests`` → ``Independent Samples T-Test``) and move the ``grade`` variable across to the ``Dependent Variables`` box, and the ``tutor`` variable across into